codyroot/validate/README.md

 ## Styling
 ### Errorbox
 There are 3 classes available for styling the error messages.
-The Element will be appended in the next Element after the input.
+The Element will be appended to the next Element after the input.

 **Position and Border:** .errorBox
 **Textcolors:** .errorTrue & .errorFalse